stopsopa/elkanatooltip/README.md

 target.elkanatooltip(false); // hide
 ```

-Current state (if tooltip is visible or hidden) you can get under:
+You can examine - if tooltip is visible or hidden - under:

 ```javascript
 target.elkanatooltip().show;
 ```

-So you can easly toggle tooltip by ...
+... so you can easly toggle tooltip by ...

 ```javascript
 target.elkanatooltip( ! target.elkanatooltip().show);